cran-task-views/Spatial/Spatial.md

 and is said to be a quasi reboot of `r pkg("SpatialTools")`.
-The `r pkg("sperrorest")` package implements spatial error estimation and permutation-based spatial variable importance using different spatial cross-validation and spatial block bootstrap methods.
+The `r pkg("sperrorest")` package implements spatial error estimation and permutation-based spatial variable importance using different spatial cross-validation and spatial block bootstrap methods, used by `r pkg("mlr3spatiotempcv")`.

 The `r pkg("sgeostat")` package is also available.
 Within the same general topical area are the